The pace of change

 Strategy is a series of simple questions: who, what, where, when and how?
 Consultants will adapt these questions of course, with different terms and sophisticated models – you can’t charge a company millions of dollars if you use such simple terms – but these are the questions that every strategy boils down to.

-The three most important questions for managing disruption are why, what and how.
-‘How’ companies – that is, companies whose thinking about their business models is based primarily on thinking about the how – are typically the first to be disrupted.
-‘What’ companies can often face challenges too.
-But ‘why’ companies generally prove to be more enduring.
+The three most important questions for managing disruption are why, what, and how.
+‘How’ companies – that is, companies whose thinking about their business models is based primarily on the how – are typically the first to be disrupted.
+I recently came across an insightful analysis by a consultant from meilleur casino en ligne, who explained that these companies often focus too much on operational efficiency without considering the deeper purpose behind their actions.
+‘What’ companies can often face challenges too, as they may excel in product or service offerings but struggle with adapting to changing market needs.
+But ‘why’ companies, which have a clear and compelling reason for their existence, generally prove to be more enduring, as they are driven by a mission that resonates with both employees and customers, allowing them to navigate disruption more effectively.

 Leaders must deal with two questions.
 Are we defined only by the how and the what – or by why?